Azure/bicep-types-az/generated/batch/microsoft.batch/2017-09-01/types.md

 * **provisioningState**: 'Deleting' | 'Succeeded' (ReadOnly): Values are:

  Succeeded - The pool is available to run tasks subject to the availability of compute nodes.
  Deleting - The user has requested that the pool be deleted, but the delete operation has not yet completed.
-Possible values include: 'Succeeded', 'Deleting'
 * **provisioningStateTransitionTime**: string (ReadOnly):
 * **resizeOperationStatus**: [ResizeOperationStatus](#resizeoperationstatus) (ReadOnly): Describes either the current operation (if the pool AllocationState is Resizing) or the previously completed operation (if the AllocationState is Steady).
 * **scaleSettings**: [ScaleSettings](#scalesettings): Defines the desired size of the pool.
 This can either be 'fixedScale' where the requested targetDedicatedNodes is specified, or 'autoScale' which defines a formula which is periodically reevaluated.
 If this property is not specified, the pool will have a fixed scale with 0 targetDedicatedNodes.